 - Leadership in Higher Education (LHE) (offered for fall 2017)

-Candidates will pursue their chosen option either in an EdD or PhD designation (with permission from coordinator Joe Johnson), depending upon the purpose and approach of their research study and the intended role to be sought after successful completion of the degree.
+Candidates will pursue their chosen option either in an EdD or PhD designation (with permission from coordinator Erich Pitcher), depending upon the purpose and approach of their research study and the intended role to be sought after successful completion of the degree.
 Both options require completion of courses in foundational and research cores, internship hours, and thesis courses.
 Students take a minimum of 12 credits of specialty content courses in either option.

 Both options are part-time, cohort-based that meet face-to-face and online, and designed to be completed within a three- to four-year period.